gordonje/missourian_analytics/README.md

 Importing CMS data
 ------------------

-The Social Flow message report tells us what content the Missourian is promoted on Facebook and Twitter, but we want to know more about each individual piece of content.
+The Social Flow message report tells us what content the Missourian has promoted on Facebook and Twitter, but we want to know more about each individual piece of content.
 As our quant methods professor point out to us, any analysis we want to perform might need to control for confounding factors related to differences in the kinds of articles the Missourian is promoting on Facebook and Twitter.
 Otherwise, we would be treating sports and local government stories as equvalent.

 Thankfully, the Missourian was also nice enough to give us a copy of their CMS database, which included every version of every artcle ever filed as well as the section of the Missourian in which the article was filed.